-This habitat is present over c.
-50rkm downstream of the bridge site in the Feale estuary in the SAC, according to the conservation objectives map 5 for the SAC (NPWS, 2012).
+This habitat is located over c.
+21rkm downstream according to the conservation objectives map 5 for the SAC (NPWS, 2012).
 The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC due to distance.